-Roasted leg of lamb with white wine, potatoes and green beans on the side is probably my favorite Easter meal.
-Or it competes for the first place with sarmale – Romanian cabbage rolls.
+A roasted leg of lamb with white wine, potatoes, and green beans on the side is probably my favorite Easter meal.
+Or it competes for first place with sarmale – Romanian cabbage rolls.
 Hard to decide!

 I should probably do it like my family in Romania: cook both, add the chicken and semolina dumpling soup, the boeuf salad and the chicken drob.
 Make a cheese or spinach roll, cozonac, pasca, and a couple more cakes… and, of course, the hard-boiled eggs.

 And eat continuously for a week.
 And no, I am not kidding!
 This is the way it goes in Romania at Easter.

 I don’t get to make roast lamb often for Easter now, because since I got married we always have Easter lunch in my mother-in-law’s house and she never tasted (and never will) this kind of meat in her life.
 She always makes a roast duck for Easter.
 But I do make roasted white wine lamb, pulled lamb or shoulder of lamb quite often for us and for guests, and always in those years when the Romanian (orthodox) Easter and the German (evangelic) Easter don’t fall on the same date.
 Then we get to have Easter lunch twice.

 How to buy a leg of lamb?